 The Road of Lost Innocence by Somaly Mam

-A true story of a Cambodian girl who was sold as a young girl many times over, who lived her youth as a prostitute but who managed to get out of it to help many like herself out of it.
-Incredible story that will leave you sad for many days and will make you wonder what drives humans to be so cruel to other human beings especially to women.
+The Road of Lost Innocence, a true story of a Cambodian girl who was sold as a young girl many times over.
+Who lived her youth as a prostitute.
+But who managed to get out of it to help many like herself out of it.
+An incredible story that will leave you sad for many days.
+And will make you wonder what drives humans to be so cruel to other human beings especially to women.

 What stands out in author’s story is her change of attitude after she came in touch with westerners.
-Like most women from her country she believed that the parents or husband or the one who bought them owns a woman and it’s their inherent duty to earn for them by any means.
+Like most women from her country she believed that the parents or husband or the one who bought them owns a woman.
+And it’s their inherent duty to earn for them by any means.
 She never thought there was anything wrong with this.
 This is what women in Cambodia believed and lived through.
-It is when she goes to Europe after marriage and lives an equal life their that she understands the meaning of independence and the fact that women ought to have the same rights as men.
-To me, it was this attitude change that gave her the strength to first live a dignified life and then go and help others do the same.
+It is when she goes to Europe after marriage and lives an equal life there that she understands the meaning of independence.
+And the fact that women ought to have the same rights as men.
+To me, it was this attitude change that gave her the strength to first live a dignified life.
+And then go and help others do the same.

-I am yet to visit Cambodia, and there is little I know about that country except the visuals of Ankor Wat temple seen on TV and Web.
-Though no way a travel book, but it still introduced me to the life in Cambodia, the value systems there, the concept of family, the tribal culture and the various ethnic groups and how much they were cut off from the rest of the world till lately.
-It also touches upon the various regimes and wars that have impacted the common lives and the way people lost trust on each other and how their world started shrinking to an extent where it was limited only to ‘Me’.
+I am yet to visit Cambodia.
+There is little I know about that country except for the visuals of Angkor Wat temple seen on TV and Web.
+Though The Road of Lost Innocence is no way a travel book, it still introduced me to the life in Cambodia.
+The value systems there, the concept of family, the tribal culture and the various ethnic groups.
+And how much they were cut off from the rest of the world till lately.
+It also touches upon the various regimes and wars that have impacted the common lives.
+And the way people lost trust on each other.
+And how their world started shrinking to an extent where it was limited only to ‘Me’.